 Definitely!
 The longer the strawberries sit, the more they will release their juices and become a bit softer.
-I prefer my strawberries to only sit for about 1 hour, but you can definitely make them 24 hours ahead of the time and store in the fridge until you are ready to use.
+I prefer my strawberries to only sit for about 1 hour, but you can definitely make them 24 hours ahead of the time and store them in the fridge until you are ready to use them.

 - Preheat the oven to 400F, line a baking sheet with parchment paper, and chop the strawberries.

 - Add the chopped strawberries, 2 Tbsp of sugar, lemon juice, and vanilla bean paste to a mixing bowl and mix together until evenly coated.
 Then, set aside the bowl for later.